sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [What every programmer should know about memory - PDF](http://futuretech.blinkenlights.nl/misc/cpumemory.pdf)
 - [Why fast pages are important](https://fly.io/articles/why-fast-pages-are-important/) : Why App Speed Matters, Revenue
 - [qotoqot - improving-focus](https://qotoqot.com/blog/improving-focus/) : How I got to 200 productive hours a month
-- [Pixel Beat - Unix](http://www.pixelbeat.org/docs/unix-parallel-tools.html) : Parallel processing with unix tools
+- [Pixel Beat - Unix](http://www.pixelbeat.org/docs/unix-parallel-tools.html) : Parallel processing with Unix tools
 - [Learning Vim](https://hackernoon.com/learning-vim-what-i-wish-i-knew-b5dca186bef7) : What I Wish I Knew
 - [Write a Kernel](http://arjunsreedharan.org/post/82710718100/kernel-101-lets-write-a-kernel) : Kernel 101 – Let’s write a Kernel
-- [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) : online version of the Learning JavaScript Design Patterns published by O'Reilly, released by the author Addy Osmani under CC BY-NC-ND 3.0
+- [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) : the online version of the Learning JavaScript Design Patterns published by O'Reilly, released by the author Addy Osmani under CC BY-NC-ND 3.0
 - [Working with Webhooks](https://requestbin.com/blog/working-with-webhooks/) : a comprehensive guide on webhooks

 ## Podcasts
-- [Coding Blocks](http://www.codingblocks.net) : A podcast covering topics such as best programming practices, design patterns, coding for performance, object oriented coding, database design and implementation, tips, tricks and a whole lot of other things.
+- [Coding Blocks](http://www.codingblocks.net) : A podcast covering topics such as best programming practices, design patterns, coding for performance, object-oriented coding, database design and implementation, tips, tricks and a whole lot of other things.
 - [Developer On Fire](http://developeronfire.com/episodes) : A podcast that shares the humanity of developers and tells stories of some of the amazing people in software, hosted by Dave Rael.
 - [Developer Tea](https://spec.fm/podcasts/developer-tea) : A podcast for developers designed to fit inside your tea break.
 - [Front End Happy Hour](http://frontendhappyhour.com) : A podcast featuring a panel of Software Engineers from Netflix, Evernote, Atlassian & LinkedIn talking over drinks about all things Front End development.